Henry Jenner: Work with the Cornish language

 Later that same year, Jenner made an appearance before the Pan-Celtic Congress in Caernarfon to apply on behalf of Cornwall for its membership into the organisation.
 That same year, Robert Morton Nance began studying the Cornish language from Jenner's Handbook, although his pupil would later steer the language revival towards mediaeval Cornish.

 Jenner wrote a Cornish version of the ceremonies used in the Welsh Gorsedd in 1907, but unfortunately there were not enough Cornish speakers at the time to establish a Cornish Gorsedh that could use them.

 In 1909, Jenner and Nance met in Falmouth.
 They became friends and spent the next decade researching Cornish and collecting tidbits of traditional Cornish.
 These were published in a series of papers which were read both to the Royal Institution of Cornwall and the Royal Cornwall Polytechnic Society.
-In making a proposition to the Royal Institution on the 9th of December to undertake a systematic study of Cornish in order to translate place names, Jenner said:
+In making a proposition to the Royal Institution on 9 December to undertake a systematic study of Cornish in order to translate place names, Jenner said:

 1916 saw the publication of Jenner's Cornish translation of "It's a Long Way to Tipperary" by the Daily Mirror.
 He also translated John 5:1-14 in 1917, which appears in the Cornish language on the entrance walls of Jerusalem's Pool of Bethesda and is headed: Awell san Jowan, an pempes cabydul, gwersy un dhe beswarthek treylys yn Kernewek gans Henry Jenner.
 Many songs and poems were translated by Jenner from English into the Cornish language and he also wrote sonnets in the language, such as Gwaynten yn Kernow (Spring in Cornwall) and An Pempthack Pell (The Fifteen Balls).

 Jenner and Nance formed the first Old Cornwall Society in St Ives in 1920, with Jenner as its president.
 Its motto was "Cuntelleugh an Brewyon us Gesys na vo Kellys Travyth".
 By 1924, there were sufficient Old Cornwall Societies to for a Federation, with Jenner as its president and Nance as its recorder.

 1928 saw Jenner made a bard of the Welsh Gorsedd under the Cornish translation, Gwas Myghal, of his Breton bardic name.
 The same year, on the 21st of September, the first Gorsedh Kernow was held at Boscawen-Un.
 Twelve bards were made.

 In 1930 Jenner and his wife Kitty attended the first International Arthurian Congress in Truro, Cornwall, where they Dominica Legge, Eugène Vinaver and other scholars investigated Arthurian legends.

 In 1932, the Celtic Congress met in Cornwall for the first time, at Truro, with Jenner as its president.
 Delegates heard speeches in Cornish from eight Cornish bards and Nance's play An Balores was performed.
-At this time, Jenner called for Cornish to become and optional subject in schools across Cornwall, to little reaction from the authorities of education.
+At this time, Jenner called for Cornish to become an optional subject in schools across Cornwall, to little reaction from the authorities of education.